jakeleyhr/GetVISTA/README.md

 31031 31048 UTR
 32066 32118 UTR
 ```
-Also by default, the script carefully trims the transcript coordinates to ensure that the reported coordinates fit inside the specified region.
+Also by default, the module carefully trims the transcript coordinates to ensure that the reported coordinates fit inside the specified region.
 For example, the mouse Cenpa gene is located on chromosome 5:30824121-30832175.
 If those coordinates are input, the resulting annotation file appears like this:
 ```
 $ encoords -s mouse -c 5:30824121-30832174 -autoname
 ```